gmalecha/gmalecha.github.io/_drafts/trying-out-mtac.md

  - "https://www.google.com/jsapi?autoload={'modules':[{'name':'visualization','version':'1','packages':['corechart']}]}"
 ---

-I spent some time a few months ago experimenting with [Mtac](http://plv.mpi-sws.org/mtac/) and figured that I'd write a little bit about my experience.
+I spent some time experimenting with [Mtac](http://plv.mpi-sws.org/mtac/) and figured that I'd write a little bit about my experience.
 Mtac is a tactic language for Coq where you get write Gallina terms that manipulate raw Coq syntax through a monadic interface.

-You can get the (extensively commented) full source code at as [gist](https://gist.github.com/gmalecha/62cbdbe0f40edc7db258).
+You can get the (extensively commented) [full source code as a gist](https://gist.github.com/gmalecha/62cbdbe0f40edc7db258).

 ## Equality in a Commutative Monoid ##

 I opted to explore Mtac by building a procedure for proving equalities in a commutative monoid.
-Since I don't want to bother formalizing commutative monoids I'll just axiomatize them to keep the dependencies small.
+Since I didn't want to bother formalizing commutative monoids I just axiomatized them to keep the dependencies small.

 ~~~coq
 Parameter m : Type. (* type of the monoid *)